home-assistant/home-assistant.io/source/_integrations/geniushub.markdown

 - `set_zone_override`: change the zone's setpoint _for a specified duration_ (up to 24h), and
 - `set_zone_mode`: change the zone's mode to one of `off`, `timer` or (if supported by the zone) `footprint`

-### Climate and Water Heater Entities
+### Climate and water heater entities

-Climate and Water Heater entities will report their current temperature, setpoint and mode; other properties (e.g.,  occupied state) are available via their state attributes (see examples below).
+Climate and water heater entities will report their current temperature, setpoint and mode; other properties (e.g.,  occupied state) are available via their state attributes (see examples below).
 The Genius Hub mode will be reported as/set to:

 |    GH mode    | HA Operation | HA Preset |
 | :-----------: | :----------: | :-------: |